 Steps to Becoming a CASA Volunteer:

-1. Attend a one-hour Information Session - See dates below
+1. Attend a one-hour Information Session - Click here to see dates

 2. Submit an Application

 3. Have an informal interview—we'll call you to get it scheduled

 4. Complete 36 hours of pre-service training—lots more information about this during the Information Session!

 5. Smile when you're sworn in by a judge as a CASA volunteer!